TC-netw4ppl/.github/README.md

 # .github

-Contains Org templates for Issues and Pull Requests
+This repo contains Org templates for Issues and Pull Requests